 Stair and stair part defects can happen anywhere along the manufacturing or design process.
 Product liability lawsuits are generally based on the following types of defects:

 Under product liability laws, anyone who designs, manufactures, or sells a defective product is strictly liable for damages caused by the product defect, even if no specific person was negligent.
-In a product liability claim, the plaintiff needs to show the following:
+In a product liability claim, you need to show the following:

 - The defendant designed, sold, distributed, or manufactured the defective product;